MikeWilbert/pyTurb/docs_pyTurb.md

 $$ f(x) = \int \hat{f}(k) \, \exp(i\,k\,x) \, \text{d}k =: \mathcal{F}^{-1}(\hat{f})(x).$$
 $\mathcal{F}^{-1}$ is known as the *inverse Fourier transform*.
 Here, the complex amplitude $\hat{f}$, which includes the amplitude and phase of the corresponding plane wave, is called the *Fourier coefficient* of $f$.
-Since the Fourier basis, i.e. the set consisting of the functions $\exp(i\,k\,x)$ for all real $k$, is orthonogonal, the Fourier transform can be expressed as
+Since the Fourier basis, i.e. the set consisting of the functions $\exp(i\,k\,x)$ for all real $k$, is orthonogonal, the Fourier coefficients can be expressed as
 $$ \hat{f}(k) = \frac{1}{2\,\pi} \int f(x) \, \exp(-i\,k\,x) \, \text{d}x =: \mathcal{F}(f)(k).$$
 $\mathcal{F}$ is then called the *Fourier transform*.

-Now consider the derivative of a function.
+Now, consider the derivative of a function.
 Then we find
 $$ f'(x) = \frac{\text{d}}{\text{d}x} \int \hat{f}(k) \, \exp(i\,k\,x) \, \text{d}k = \int i\,k\, \hat{f}(k) \, \exp(i\,k\,x) \, \text{d}k = \mathcal{F}^{-1}(i\,k\,\hat{f}(k)) = \mathcal{F}^{-1}(i\,k\,\mathcal{F(f)(k)}) $$
 Thus, to take the derivative of f, we can transform to Fourtier space, multiply with $i\,k$ and then transform back to physical space.
 This procedure can easily be extended to vector valued functions: